-These regulations came into effect on 24 September 2021 and replace the temporary regulations.
+The regulations came into effect on 24 September 2021 and replace the temporary regulations.

-Monthly abortion notification reporting
+Abortion notification reporting

 Abortion service providers are required to submit an electronic notification report, via an online form, for every abortion performed.
 It is a legislative requirement that reports are submitted within one month of the abortion.